MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/connection.md

 ### MuMu Screenshot Enhanced Mode

-You need to use the official China MuMu 12 3.8.13 and later versions, and close the background keep alive.
+You need to use the official China MuMu 12 3.8.13 and later versions, and close MuMu's background keep alive.
 Ark Edition and Global Edition are not supported now.

 1. Settings → Connection Settings, tick `Enable MuMu Screenshot Enhanced Mode`.